 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 After all the hard work of finding the best wireless dog fence for your pet, it is now time to install it.
-The device is all set up and requires some basic knowledge of what your system does.
+Fortunately, this device is easy enough to set up, provided you gain some basic knowledge of what your system does.